-There are limited light sources on the highway and in places, there are no reflectors.
-Be sure that you are capable of handling this kind of road conditions before attempting to drive from another state.
+There are limited light sources on the highway, and in certain places, there are no reflectors.
+Be sure that you are capable of handling these kinds of road conditions before attempting to drive from another state.

 Greyhound is the all-around cheapest option for bus travel from the airports to Vail Valley.
 It is even cheaper if you purchase your tickets in advance.

 There are limo, van, and bus carriers that run routes to and from Aspen, Denver, and most of the surrounding areas in Colorado to the Vail area.
 These choices are quite a bit more expensive than using a shuttle service.

 Once you have arrived, the adventures can begin!
 Here are some of the best Vail Valley transportation services to get around town so you can enjoy our area to the fullest.

 The Vail and Lionshead areas are more conducive to walking than driving.
 The best option is usually the free transportation that is available.

 Free shuttle service runs frequently (every 15 minutes, 20 minutes and hourly during ski season depending on your location) and can take you almost anywhere in the immediate area.
 This free bus service encompasses East Vail to West Vail and most hot spots are accessible by a short walk from the main bus routes.

 Local Car Rental